openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 ## Other pumps

-* This feature is available since AndroidAPS version 2.2.
+* This feature is available since AAPS version 2.2.
 * To prevent difficulties the Loop will be deactivated for 3 hours AFTER the DST switch.
 This is done for safety reasons (IOB too high due to duplicated bolus prior to DST change).
 * You will receive a notification on the main screen prior to DST change that loop will be disabled temporarily.
 This message will appear without beep, vibration or anything.